 Understanding Minimally Invasive Spine Surgery (MISS)

-Minimally invasive spine surgery (MISS) is a type of surgery on the bones of your backbone (spine).
+Minimally invasive spine surgery (MISS) is a type of surgery on the bones of your spine.
 This type of surgery uses smaller cuts (incisions) than standard surgery.
 This often causes less harm to nearby muscles and other tissues.
 It can lead to less pain and faster recovery after surgery.
 Surgeons can use MISS for some types of spine surgery.
-These include lumbar diskectomy, laminectomy, and spinal fusion.
+These include:

 Why minimally invasive spine surgery is done

-Your healthcare provider may advise spine surgery if you have a back problem that hasn’t gotten better with other treatment, such as medicine or physical therapy.
+Your healthcare provider may advise spine surgery if you have a back problem that hasn’t gotten better with other treatment.
+You may have already tried medicine or physical therapy.
 If you still have a lot of pain, surgery on your spine might fix the problem.
 Spine surgery can’t fix all types of back problems.
 Your doctor will only advise spine surgery if you have a problem that surgery may help.
 This includes conditions such as:

 Narrowing of the spinal canal (spinal stenosis)